The Landscape of User-centered Misinformation Interventions -- A Systematic Literature Review: Discussion

-Not surprisingly, most publications deal with Facebook and Twitter as social media platforms or address news articles in general (see \ref{sec:methodologicaloverviews}).
+Not surprisingly, most publications deal with Facebook and Twitter/X as social media platforms or address news articles in general (see Section \ref{sec:methodologicaloverviews}).
 Considering current and emergent social media platforms like TikTok and Instagram as image- and video-based platforms is still largely missing within the research landscape.
 However, the impact of those platforms and content types has shown to be highly relevant.
-Looking closer at our publication sample, we can note that there are already isolated publications for addressing exceptional formats such as image, video and audio.
+Looking closer at our publication sample, we can note that there are already isolated publications for addressing exceptional formats such as image, video and audio. {We can see that there is a positive correlation between the addressed formats `video' and `image'.
+Indeed, three out of five interventions for video formats are specifically addressing images as well (e.g., \citep{axelsson_learning_2021}).}